Author's Guide

 All animal experiments should comply with the ARRIVE guidelines and should be carried out in accordance with the UK Animals (Scientific Procedures) Act 1986 and associated guidelines (UK Animal Act 1986) or EU Directive 2010/63/EU on the protection of animals used for scientific purposes (EU Directive 2010), or the US Public Health Service Policy on Humane Care and Use of Laboratory Animals and, as applicable, the Animal Welfare Act.

-1. Submission declaration and verification: Submission of an article to the Agrobiological Records indicates that the work described has not been published previously (except in the form of an abstract in any seminar/conference proceedings, a published lecture or academic thesis, (see 'Multiple, redundant or concurrent publication' for more information), that it is not under consideration for publication elsewhere (with any other journal), that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright-holder.
+1. Submission declaration and verification: It is assumed that the submission of an article to the Agrobiological Records has not been published previously (except in the form of an abstract in any seminar/conference proceedings, a published lecture or academic thesis, (see 'Multiple, redundant or concurrent publication' for more information), that it is not under consideration for publication elsewhere (with any other journal), that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright-holder.

 2. The major scientific accomplishment/novelty of the study should be stated in the Cover Letter.